New York, Susquehanna and Western Railway: Excursion operations

-In June 1990, the NYS&W decided to import a new steam locomotive from China, taking inspiration from SY Nos.
-1647 and 1658 on the Connecticut Valley (VALE) and Knox and Kane (K&K) railroads, respectively.
+In June 1990, the NYS&W decided to import a new steam locomotive from China, taking inspiration from the SY-class Nos.
+1647 and 1658 on the Connecticut Valley (VALE) and Knox and Kane (K&K) railroads respectively.
 The railway contracted the Tangshan Locomotive and Rolling Stock Works to construct a modified copy of the SY class, and its boiler design was altered to abide with the American Society of Mechanical Engineers (ASME) boiler code and Federal Railroad Administration (FRA) regulations.
-The new locomotive, numbered SY-1698M, was planned to be renumbered as NYS&W No. 141, and following several months of shipping delays, the locomotive was loaded on board Norwegian vessel Braut Team and began its voyage to the U.S., in May 1991.
+The new locomotive, numbered SY-1698M, was planned to be numbered NYS&W No. 141.
+Following several months of shipping delays, the locomotive was loaded on board the Norwegian vessel Braut Team, and began its voyage to the U.S. in May 1991.
 The following month, on June 7, Braut Team sunk at the Bay of Bengal after its hull sprung a leak, and SY-1698M was lost.

 The NYS&W subsequently explored multiple steam locomotives to acquire and replace their lost SY.
 In November that same year, two operable steam locomotives became available for purchase; No. 1647 by the VALE and Canadian National 6060 by the Canadian government of Alberta.
 The NYS&W began negotiating with both parties to purchase their locomotives, but the group that operated No. 6060 at the time protested to keep the locomotive from leaving Canada, and the Alberta government subsequently began to reconsider the locomotive's future.
-The Susquehanna believed the reconsideration would be a long process, so they dropped their negotiations with them, and by December 2, they finalized their purchase of No. 1647 from the VALE.
+The Susquehanna believed the reconsideration would be a long process, so they dropped their negotiations with them, and by December 2 finalized their purchase of No. 1647 from the VALE.

-After being repainted as NYS&W No. 142 and reclassified as an N-4, the locomotive began hauling multiple excursions on the Susquehanna's trackage.
+After being repainted as NYS&W No. 142 and reclassified as an N-4, the locomotive began hauling multiple excursions on the Susquehanna.
 In 1997, the Susquehanna quietly diminished their excursion program to lower their operating costs, and the Susquehanna Technical and Historical Society gained the rights to operate No. 142-led excursions for occasional events.
-In 2003, the NYS&W sold the No. 142 locomotive to the historical society, following a major increase in insurance premium prices, and since 2004, No. 142 resided at the Belvidere and Delaware River Railway (Bel-Del).
-Following the death of Walter Rich in 2007, all remaining excursions on the Susquehanna were put to an end.
+In 2003, the NYS&W sold No. 142 to the historical society, following a major increase in insurance premium prices.
+Since 2004, No. 142 resides at the Belvidere and Delaware River Railway (Bel-Del).
+Following the death of Walter Rich in 2007, all excursions on the Susquehanna were put to an end.